daUnicorns/BlogSite/readme.md

+# Blog

-<h3> What? </h3>
+## What?
-We will be creating a team blog where we can post about interesting experiences and to introduce the team.
+We will be creating a team blog where we can introduce ourselves, blog about our work and to share useful and interesting information.

+**Pages**
+* Blog page - home page with blog
+* Profile page - Spinning spaces with links
+* Useful Stuff - generic name given to page with which we will share "useful stuff"
+* contact us - coming soon

+## How?
+1. Wireframed and researched into cool blog formats for
+2. We split the tasks: one member on how to create a blog/ one did the nav-bar/ two on the profile page
+3. Then start to build in pairs the blog page and the profile page.

-<h3> Stretch goals </h3>
+## Stretch goals
-A Knowledgebase where we can add useful reading material that we all find useful.
+* A Knowledgebase where we can add useful reading material that we all find useful.
-CSS profile animations revealing a silly alternative with text sliding out to the side
+* Make the website more responsive
+* Add a contact us page

+## Learning outcomes
+* EVERYTHING (well for Rob and Ellie)
+* Flipping animation
+* Grid systems are a pain if you don't write them properly
+* How to create a blog with JavaScript